Sheth007/ECommerce-Price-Scraper/README.md

-# Price Scrapper of E-commerce and Quick-commerce
+# Price Scraper of E-commerce and Quick-commerce

-It is a price scrapertool of product that you are searching for and also it just run in vs code not make for mobile devices & it is developed using python.
+It is a price scraper of product that you are searching for and also it just run in vs code not make for mobile devices & it is developed using python.

 ## Requirements to use this tool: